Skip to content

 Plus, air-dried clothes tend to have fewer wrinkles and less static cling.

-To manage allergens while line drying, try to dry your clothes during low-pollen times and give them a good shake before bringing them indoors for the best results.
+To manage allergens while line drying, try to put dryer sheets over your clothes during low-pollen times and give them a good shake before bringing them indoors for the best results.

 Final Words